Grand MMTI – The Grand Gift

 An avid cyclist, Grand had recently finished a 100–mile one–day ride down the coast of California.
 Three months later, “Boom … I discovered I had an advanced case of a cancer I had never even heard of.
 It was unbelievable.
 I never imagined it would happen to me,” he says.

 After Grand was diagnosed with a rare version of multiple myeloma, he joined the board of the Multiple Myeloma Research Foundation (MMRF), an organization focused on funding research, improving the process of drug development, and selecting the most promising projects to support in the search for new treatments.
-A collaboration between the MMRF and UCSF soon followed, and thanks to an initial $2 million gift from the Grands in 2009, the Stephen and Nancy Grand Multiple Myeloma Translational Initiative (Grand MMTI) at UCSF was established and the Grands have remained strong supporters.
-The Grand MMTI — led by UCSF oncologists Jeffrey Wolf, MD, and Tom Martin, MD — includes basic, translational and clinical scientists dedicated to the rapid discovery, development and delivery of novel therapeutics for multiple myeloma patients.
+A collaboration between the MMRF and UCSF soon followed, and thanks to a $5 million gift from the Grands, the Stephen and Nancy Grand Multiple Myeloma Translational Initiative (Grand MMTI) at UCSF was established.
+The Grand MMTI includes basic, translational and clinical scientists dedicated to the rapid discovery, development and delivery of novel therapeutics for multiple myeloma patients.